Snorro1998/Kernmodule-3-GDev/README.md

-# Kernmodule-3-GDev
+# RoboCodeAI
-Assignment for HKU
+AI for robocode by using a behaviour tree